thisiserico/preferences/code-semantics/guard-clauses/README.md

 Nice 🚀 All the details are hidden now, we're only left with actual domain logic of the business!
 At the same time, complex conditions that have to deal with opposites (`!=`) and comparisons (`<` and `>`) are no longer a problem.
 I don't know about you, but I always struggle with those.
-There's one more benefit when tackling "unhappy paths" upfront.
+There's one more benefit when tackling "unhappy paths" upfront: it will be easier to reason about tests.
-But we'll see that in the upcoming "semantic testing" chapter ✌️
+Don't forget to check out the ["semantic testing"][tests] chapter to see how ✌️

 For this particular example, several validations were involved.
 In other scenarios, there might be just one.
 But even if it's just for one, extracting a condition into a guard clause can be beneficial.